radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

     * Follow up: Is any of this data media content submitted by end users?
 1. What user data do you manage, if any?
     * Is any of this data PII?
+1. How much standardization is there with user submitted data?
+1. Are there any APIs or export processes for sharing data with other systems or people?
-1. What happens if or when you lose data?
+1. What happens if you lose data?
 Do you know when you have inconsistent data?

 ### Testing